ethereum/EIPs/EIPS/eip-.md

 prevents the transaction from being included in a block.

 ## Backwards Compatibility
-This breaks all applications or tooling that submit transactions with a `chainId == 0`.
+This breaks all applications or tooling that submit transactions with a `chainId == 0` after block number `N`.

 ## Test Cases
 TBD